Thoughts from the experts

-I must admit that, while being on holidays for 3 weeks in the Caribbean, I intentionally distanced myself from markets and investing.
+I must admit that, while being on holiday for 3 weeks in the Caribbean, I intentionally distanced myself from markets and investing.
 The truth is I did not miss it one bit.
 The way I see it is the day I left (beginning of May) markets started to go up and the day I returned markets started to go down again.
-Maybe I should just go on holidays again in hopes that the markets will go up if I do.
+Maybe I should just go on holiday again in hopes that the markets will go up if I do.

 The lesson that I was reminded of is that in the short term markets are random.
 They can go up or down and trying to predict short-term market movements is really a waste of time.
 Yet, investors everywhere get caught up in the day to day, minute to minute and second to second movements of the markets.